ProxyMesh API

 Authentication

-Note that 4 authentication failures in a short period of time will result in a 3-hour ban.
-To resolve the error, you'll need to correct your Proxy-Authorization header; but to do so you must wait until the ban expires.
+If authentication fails, you receive 401 .
+Four authentication failures in a short period result in a 3-hour ban.
+To resolve a ban, correct your Authorization header and wait until the ban expires.

 Error Codes